Al-Fudayl ibn Iyad: Later life

 Following his wishes, his widow took their two daughters to Mount Abu Qais, where they were greeted by a leader of Yemen who was travelling with his two sons, and two marriages were thus arranged.

-A shrine was built in his honor in Bagdhad.
+A shrine was built in his honor in Baghdad.

+Sayings

+"He put all evil in a house and made his key to love the world, and he put all goodness in a house And his key was to make asceticism in this world."